Condzi/after_2100/plan.md

         * Try the logging to opened `notepad.exe` instance thing from [here](http://kylehalladay.com/blog/2020/05/20/Rendering-With-Notepad.html) (but probably it's too hacky-whacky to use)
     * custom indentation looks cool
 ----
+# No hotloading - we can just call reload command
 * **Hotloading** variables from a file (we can use Windows ability to notify us when the file changes)
     * Hotloading of resources
         * Texture and shader ( do we want shaders? ) is just OpenGL id?